antoniomgf1998/Portfolio/README.md

 &emsp;A recurrent neural network (RNN) is a class of artificial neural networks where connections between nodes form a directed graph along a temporal sequence.
 From this point of view, RNN's fit perfectly to our kind of data since all

-&emsp;From the very beginning, our product owner encouraged us to learn about RNN's
+&emsp;From the very beginning, our product owner encouraged us to learn about RNN's because